clasp - The Apps Script CLI

 clasp login --no-localhost

-At this point, you are prompted to log in to Google.
-Any projects you create with the CLI are associated with this Google account.
+At this point, you are prompted to sign in to Google.
+Any projects you create with the CLI are associated with this Google Account.

 Start out by creating a standalone Google Apps Script project with the following command: